harshdeep1230/cloud-migration-lab03/README.md

 ### Proposed Strategy for Each Component

 1.  **Web Application → PaaS (Refactoring)**
-    * *Decision:* Move to a managed service like Azure App Service or AWS Elastic Beanstalk.
+    * *Decision:* Move to a managed service like Azure App Service or AWS Elastic Beanstalk
     * *Reasoning:* Removes the need to manage the OS or hardware.
-Allows for **Auto-scaling** during high-traffic retail events.
+Allows for **Auto-scaling** during high-traffic retail event
 2.  **Database → PaaS (Replatforming)**
-    * *Decision:* Migrate SQL Server to a managed instance (e.g., Amazon RDS).
+    * *Decision:* Migrate SQL Server to a managed instance (e.g., Amazon RDS)
-    * *Reasoning:* Automates backups, patching, and high availability without changing the database engine.
+    * *Reasoning:* Automates backups, patching high availability without changing the database engine
 3.  **File Storage → PaaS (Replatforming)**
-    * *Decision:* Move local files to Cloud Object Storage (e.g., AWS S3).
+    * *Decision:* Move local files to Cloud Object Storage (e.g., AWS S3)
-    * *Reasoning:* Offers 99.999999999% durability and makes images easily accessible via Content Delivery Networks (CDNs).
+    * *Reasoning:* Offer 99% durability and makes images easily accessible via Content Delivery Networks
 4.  **Networking → Cloud-Native Networking**
-    * *Decision:* Re-architect using Virtual Private Clouds (VPC), Subnets, and Security Groups.
+    * *Decision:* Re-architect using Virtual Private Clouds (VPC), Subnets, and Security Groups
-    * *Reasoning:* Replaces physical firewalls with software-defined security that is easier to update.
+    * *Reasoning:* Replaces physical firewalls with software-defined security that is easier to update
 5.  **Email Service → SaaS (Replacing)**
-    * *Decision:* Replace the local SMTP server with a SaaS provider like SendGrid or Microsoft 365.
+    * *Decision:* Replace the local SMTP server with a SaaS provider like SendGrid or Microsoft 365
-    * *Reasoning:* Eliminates the difficulty of maintaining email server reputation and hardware.
+    * *Reasoning:* Eliminates the difficulty of maintaining email server reputation and hardware

 ---